 There is no single way to detect a Spam e-mail.
-However, there are a few tell tale signs that may indicate the e-mail is not genuine:
+However, there are a few tell tale signs which may indicate whether an e-mail is genuine or not:

 One of the easiest way to identify if an email is legitimate or not, is to simply look at the ‘From’ field.
 By doing so, you will be able to tell if the email is from a recognizable sender that is linked to the actual sender name.